chonhenry/Yahoo-Finance-Data-Streaming-with-AWS-Lambda/README.md

 The information I am interested in is one full trading day of stock high and low prices for each company listed above on Thursday, May 14th 2020, at an one minute interval.

-I have created a AWS lambda function, which I call a [Data Collector](data_collector.py), to coleect the stock data.
+I have created a AWS lambda function, which I call a [Data Collector](data_collector.py), to collect the stock data.
 Then the data is transformed into a JSON format.
 Then each transformed record was put into a firehose delivery stream and was eventually streamed into a S3 bucket.

 Lambda Function URL: https://bmjb7bg206.execute-api.us-east-2.amazonaws.com/default/DataCollector

-I then set up a AWS Glue crawler so I can run AWS Athena [queries](query.sql) data with mt data.
+I then set up a AWS Glue crawler so I can run AWS Athena [queries](query.sql) data with the data.
 What I have generated is a [csv file](results.csv) that contains the highest hourly stock 'high' per company listed above.

 Lastly, I have created a few visualizations on the data from the results.csv.